localmess/localhost-abuse/crawl-data-processing/README.md

-# 📊 Analysis Scripts
+# 📊 Crawl Data and Analysis Scripts

-Helper scripts to process crawl output, add rankings, and summarize localhost-request findings.
+Helper scripts to process crawl output, add rankings, and summarize localhost-request findings, as well as the obtained summaries from the original crawl data.

 ---